The world's foremost practitioner

 Ask about the Renaissance Martial Arts Lecture Series, Homeschooling Program, & Corporate Outings.

-"What we demonstrate in a presentation is a reconstructed exhibition of authentic European martial arts skills delivered not for amusing performance or stunt display, but education, cultural heritage, and self improvement." - John Clements
+"What we demonstrate in a presentation is a reconstructed exhibition of authentic European martial arts skills delivered not for amusement or stunt display, but education, cultural heritage, and self improvement." - John Clements

 Email the ARMA Director at: theARMA@comcast.net